-Self-led Projects
+Self-Led Projects

 About

-Deadline for applications: Coming Soon
+Deadline for applications: Currently Closed

 Every year we support projects generated and led by playwrights themselves.
 This support is self-designed and delivered, and most suitable for playwrights who have had experience of professional practise.